-171. Firefighter Plaintiffs deserve more.
-They are the first to respond to emergencies faced by their community, and never hesitate to help.
+132. Plaintiff, as do all firefighters, deserves more.
+Firefighters are the first to respond to emergencies faced by their community, and never hesitate to help.
 Whether delivering a baby, responding to a fire, medical emergency, accident, mass shooting, terrorist attack, natural disaster, or teaching kids about fire safety, firefighters always put the community first.
 When a child is drowning in a pool or a family is caught in a burning house, they do not stop to calculate whether they will benefit by doing the right thing.
 They are true public servants.
 They step in and do what is needed when it is needed the most.
 Their health, safety and well-being must be of the highest priority.